 The city initially picked an option that was almost half the cost of the Aqua Clear system approved for purchase, but Smith said it didn’t meet all the criteria set by the State Water Resources Control Board’s Division of Drinking Water.
 Smith said he wasn’t too concerned about the cost because earlier in the day he had submitted a request to the state, which has been receptive to working with the city, for an equivalent amount of emergency grant funds.
 “They agreed to cover the cost of these two items,” Smith said.
 “But the original cost estimate was not this great, so basically we added another $150,000, another $180,000 to that request.”

-The desalination plant and groundwater desalination equipment should arrive toward the end of September.
+The desalination plant and groundwater treatment system should arrive toward the end of September.